Australian and New Zealand citizens do not need a visa for Finland provided that their stay does not exceed 90 days

 The Schengen Visa fee is payable in Australian dollars to the Embassy when the application is submitted.
-The Embassy recommends credit or debit card payments (Diners Club and Amex cards are not acceptable).The fee is NON-REFUNDABLE, if the visa application is withdrawn or the visa is refused.
+The Embassy only accepts credit or debit card payments (cash, Diners Club and Amex cards are not acceptable).The fee is NON-REFUNDABLE, if the visa application is withdrawn or the visa is refused.
 The service fees are subject to change on a monthly basis in accordance with the Ministry's official exchange rate, so the applicants are asked to check the current service fees from the Embassy's website.

 The visa application processing time is 15 calendar days.
 The period may be extended up to a maximum of 30 calendar days in individual cases or exceptionally up to a maximum of 60 calendar days in specific cases.

 In New Zealand the application should be submitted at the Embassy of the Netherlands in Wellington.
 In Fiji the application should be submitted at the Embassy of France in Suva.
 The residents of Tuvalu, Kiribati, Nauru and Tonga can also submit their application at the Embassy of France in Suva.
 In the Solomon Islands the application should be submitted at the Embassy of Finland in Canberra.
 In Papua New Guinea the application should be submitted at the Embassy of Finland in Kuala Lumpur, Malaysia.

 OBS!
 A Schengen Visa is issued free of charge to spouses and dependants of EU-citizens.
 The spouse's passport and a marriage certificate/children's full birth certificates and parent's passports should be presented.
 All documents should be original.